ankitmaloo/ankitm.github.io/_posts/2025-06-02-anti-inductive.md

 [^4]: Network effects present an interesting parallel case study – while similar to inductive patterns, they follow their own unique dynamics that deserve separate analysis.

+[^5]: There is a lot of meta commentary to be made here about different marketing products over the last two-three years and then the attempts from Meta to increase AI usage in their apps.
+For now, I will steer clear of that.